SRAKIB17/jetpress-npm/turbopress/README.md

 ## `server.use`

-The `server.use` method in the `route-titan` package is used to apply middleware functions and route handlers to the server.
+The `server.use` method in the `jetpress` package is used to apply middleware functions and route handlers to the server.
 It can be used in various ways to add middleware and route handlers to specific paths or globally to the entire server.

 ### Signature